tweag/asterius/README.md

 We recommend using [VSCode Remote Containers](https://code.visualstudio.com/docs/remote/containers) to reproduce the very same dev environment used by our core team members.
-The initial container build will take quite a while, since it will build some dev tools (e.g. `ghcid`, `ormolu`) as well as the whole project, plus the booting process.
-After that the workflow shall be pretty smooth.
+The initial container build will take some while, since it will build the whole project and run the boot process.
+After that, the workflow shall be pretty smooth.

 ## Documentation and blog posts